12 brilliantly creative CV examples

-Equally massive billboard campaign
+'Employ Adam' billboard campaign

-He eventually ended up working at media company KEO and spent his first paycheck on another billboard to say thank you.
+He eventually ended up working at the media company KEO and spent his first paycheck on another billboard to say thank you.

 Of course I was hoping it would go viral, but I ended up receiving coverage from newspapers across the country and websites around the world.

 If you fancy creating your own website, our tips can help you do it in just 20 minutes.

 Musician and graphic designer Scott McFadden decided to turn his beloved guitar into a very original resume.
 Not surprisingly, when he posted the photos online, he got quite a lot of attention over it.